- Written by Dr.Mehmet Demircioglu

 If you already have high blood pressure and hair transplant surgery has been discussed, add migraine medicine to that conversation.
 If you have heart disease or a coronary stent before hair transplant surgery, do not make any triptan decision without the doctor managing that condition.

-In that second situation, do not treat the problem as only a hair transplant question and do not keep repeating migraine medicine without review.
-Protect the scalp, sit upright, avoid rubbing or bending, and contact the clinic or urgent medical services depending on the symptoms.
-Sumatriptan can be useful for the right migraine patient, but it should not be used to hide a headache pattern that is unusual for you.
+If the headache comes with chest pressure, faintness, weakness, confusion, vision changes that are not normal for you, uncontrolled vomiting, fever, very high blood pressure, or fresh scalp bleeding, do not keep repeating migraine medicine without review.
+Protect the scalp, sit upright, and avoid rubbing or bending.
+Depending on the symptoms, the safer step may be the clinic, the prescribing doctor, or urgent medical services.
+Sumatriptan can be useful for the right migraine patient, but it should not hide a headache pattern that is unusual for you.

 Severe vomiting also changes travel safety.
 A patient who is dehydrated and dizzy is more likely to bump the head, sleep in a poor position, or make mistakes with washing and medication.
 Treat that as a recovery problem, not only as a migraine problem.